CSE142/sp21-CSE142L-final-starter/README2.md

 This means that your program can run correctly one time and incorrectly next.
 If this occurs, you are not losing your mind (although it may feel that way).

-These intermittent failures are often always due to two threads sharing data without using a lock to ensure that only one thread is accessing the data at one time.
+These intermittent failures are almost always due to two threads sharing data without using a lock to ensure that only one thread is accessing the data at one time.

 ### Many Tools Don't Fully Support Threads

 First, `gprof` doesn't work on with multi-threaded programs.

 Second, Moneta's cache model is not multithread-aware, so the color coding for the traces for hits vs. misses and the hit and miss rates are not accurate.